SMotaal/markup/documents/2019-03 Updates.md

 Maybe you should simply ask the author of that code directly, not how they can fix your solution for you, but how they would have worked through in order to for them to have gotten that far ahead.

 Asking directly works on two levels, the answer may be deeply enlighting when the other person can easily relate to your frustrations, and more suprising to my discovery was that waiting for an answer sets you in a completely new paradigm in your own quest for an answer anyway.
-As you are waiting for the answer will force your mind needed to dwell on reasons why it takes time.
+Waiting will force your mind needed to dwell on reasons why it takes time.

 You start by worrying about if this seen as merely your own lack of social decorum.
-And if so, then likely it means that the wrong person was on the other end of this question to begin with.
+But if it so then maybe it just means that the wrong person was on the other end of this question.
 Getting to that realization is not easy and can be tricky, and you may never really believe it enough to over come your own doubts, and that is understandable.
 But is it not at least more believable than say, silence is geek for "when I have time to figure out how to handle this confusing or awkward thing in my chat… I'll deal with it!"

 So, simply asking alone shifts the calculus on working through unrelenting doubts.
 I venture that it does that because it repurposes mental processes often left excluded from introverted problem-solving because it normally deals with social interactions… etc.